 - Anything else that transmits a wireless signal, from routers to baby monitors

-If you're using the Zwift Mobile Link app to bridge your BLE connection, and you see it switch back to the "SNEAK A PEEK" screen, see this article.
+If you're using the Zwift Companion app to bridge your BLE connection, and you see it switch back to the "SNEAK A PEEK" screen, see this article.

 If you're still experiencing dropouts after eliminating those causes, we can try and help you investigate.
-Just send all the files located in your \Documents\Zwift\Logs folder, along with some pictures of the location of your trainer, your sensors, and your phone with the Mobile Link app (if applicable), to http://bit.ly/zwiftsupport.
+Just send us your log files, along with some pictures of the location of your trainer, sensors, and phone with the Zwift Companion app (if applicable) through our ticket form.
 Again, we can't solve the problem, but we may be able to help point you in the right direction.